dsingh45/js-wisdom/README.md

 # js-wisdom
-These are random fun findings in JS for JS lovers by a JS lover.
+These are some random details of JS for JS lovers by a JS lover.

 ### Object.freeze is shallow freeze
 It is a shallow freeze.